Yellow, orange, pink, and red bars representing a timeline and sound levels. Below, purple text reads "Making Queer History"

 He was always described as a pragmatic man, and he was aware of the danger that existed and even joked in the weeks before his death about the fact that he was likely to be attacked.
 But he loved his community and, while knowing the risk, chose to stay and do his work.

-On April 25, 2016, Xulhaz, along with his friend Mahbub Rabbi Tonoy were murdered by religious extremists.
-The tragedy was followed by public outcry, and many people throughout the world were horrified by the situation, which brings forward what stories that are generally available to the global queer community.
+On April 25, 2016, Xulhaz, along with his friend Mahbub Rabbi Tonoy, were murdered by religious extremists.
+The tragedy was followed by public outcry, and many people throughout the world were horrified by the situation.

 This story is not without its horrifying elements: the violence of the incident, the lack of response for three years by the authorities, and the people praising what had happened.
-But Xulhaz’s life was more than an instrument of pain.
+But Xulhaz’s life cannot be defined by the violent end.
+Though that portion deserves attention, so does the rest.

 A friend of his, Raad Rahman, wrote of his memory: